liweiyap/CountingGitHubCommits/README.md

 * `my_username`: your own GitHub username.
 * `my_password`: your own GitHub password.

-The latter two arguments are there only as a precaution; in case too many requests have been made for information from the GitHub API, GitHub will return the following error message: `API rate limit exceeded`.
+The latter two arguments are there only as a precaution; in case too many requests have been made for information from the GitHub API in the past hour, GitHub will return the following error message: `API rate limit exceeded`.
 To circumvent this, we can use a simple digest authentication of our requests by providing our own GitHub username and password.
-This is because [authenticated requests get a higher rate limit](https://developer.github.com/v3/#rate-limiting).
+This is because [authenticated requests have a higher hourly rate limit](https://developer.github.com/v3/#rate-limiting).

 ## Python Dependencies